kevinpalm/red_hat_customers/report.md

 4. I returned predictions and the leaked labels to the original testing index.

-I had a little difficulty with memory management while I was setting up the PCA stage of this project, but otherwise I had pretty smooth sailing.
-By the time that I was feature engineering, I already had a pretty clear idea of what I wanted to try first because of all the EDA that I did at the beginning of the project.

-I also didn't originally think to scale down the one ordinal feature of the characteristics when I originally went to do PCA.
+One of the obstacles I hit during preprocessing was that I didn't think to scale down the one ordinal feature of the characteristics when I originally went to do PCA.
 The result was that my principle components of 0-1s would get completely dominated by the one column of 0-100s.
 Thanks to dpace for taking the time to review my kernel and help me with that!

+I also had a little difficulty with memory management while I was setting up the PCA stage of this project, but otherwise I had pretty smooth sailing.
+By the time that I was feature engineering, I already had a pretty clear idea of what I wanted to try first because of all the EDA that I did at the beginning of the project.

 ### Refinement
 The out of the box gradient boosting regressor did beat the benchmark